awsdocs/amazon-chime-sdk-developer-guide/doc_source/chime-sdk-meetings-regions.md

 For more information about available media Regions, see the `MediaRegion` definition for [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html#API_CreateMeeting_RequestBody) in the *Amazon Chime API Reference*\.

 **Note**
 The preceding media Regions are used for hosting Amazon Chime SDK meetings\.
 This differs from the Amazon Chime API, which has a single endpoint\.
-For more information, see [Amazon Chime Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/chime.html) in the *Amazon Web Services General Reference*\.
+For more information, see [Amazon Chime endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/chime.html) in the *Amazon Web Services General Reference*\.

-## Choosing a Media Region<a name="choose-chime-sdk-media-region"></a>
+## Choosing a media Region<a name="choose-chime-sdk-media-region"></a>

 When choosing a media Region to use for your Amazon Chime SDK meeting, common factors to consider include the following: